 Like most of my typefaces —Rumba, Magasin, Lalola—, vitality bursts forth from Multi.
 It has a distinctive ‘phrasing’ (in the musical sense), neither humanist nor glyphic, somewhere in between, exploring uncharted territory.
 The design is pragmatic, yet not rigid, slightly tinged with tiny incised touches.

 This is clearly noticeable in Multi Display: the roman lowercase’s asymmetric stems are very softly tapered, with bevelled, sharp upstrokes.
 Furthermore, all weights consistently share these idiosyncrasies from Thin to Poster.
 With the lower contrast, wider proportions, shorter ascenders and descenders, Multi Text was purposely adjusted to meet all the requirements of a legible typeface.
 It also has a few new features, such as the outstrokes of the roman ‘l’ and the italic ‘a’, which bring a subtle calligraphic feel to the text flow.

-visit our website Sturdy and fancy, bold and breezy, Multi can transform words and sentences into bangs and whispers!
+propranolol Sturdy and fancy, bold and breezy, Multi can transform words and sentences into bangs and whispers!

 Multi™ is available in two series: Multi Display and Multi Text.
 You can license it here